 Hontoon Island State Park, DeLand

-Hontoon Island State Park in DeLand is accessible by a boat shuttle on the St. Johns River from the land parking lot.
+Located in DeLand, Hontoon Island State Park is accessible by a boat shuttle on the St. Johns River from the land parking lot.
 Guests can choose to explore the island or enjoy a ranger-led tour.
 On the tour, the ranger details the park’s history ranging from the indigenous tribe to the pioneers who once inhabited the island.
 But a hike on your own around this island reveals pristine “real” Florida surrounded by hammocks filled with sprawling old oak trees, pines, cabbage palms, and breathtaking authentic beauty.
 If you wish to stay longer, cabins are available for overnight trips.

 De Leon Springs State Park, DeLeon Springs

 Each day De Leon Springs pumps around 19 million gallons of sparkling water into an enclosed swimming area where visitors can enjoy the refreshing, 72-degree water.
-Park exhibits also showcase the spring’s rich history spanning thousands of years from the native people called the Mayaca to a plantation era where settlers farmed sugar cane, corn and cotton and later home to a winter tourist resort and attraction.
+Park exhibits also showcase the spring’s rich history spanning thousands of years from the native people called the Mayaca to a plantation era where settlers farmed sugar cane, corn, and cotton and later home to a winter tourist resort and attraction.
 But the most popular attraction is the Old Spanish Sugar Mill Grill & Griddle House, a classic restaurant and Central Florida institution situated next to the spring.
 Here large pitchers of thick pancake batter are poured onto tableside griddles as generations of families make breakfast together.

 And depending on what park you choose, enjoy visiting some of these nearby small towns: